-- 4.1 The basis for fixing the trustee's remuneration is set out in Rules 6.138 6.139 of the Insolvency Rules 1986.
+- 4.1 The basis for fixing the trustee's remuneration is set out in rule 6.135 of the Insolvency Rules (Northern Ireland) 1991.
 The Rule states that the remuneration shall be fixed either: - as a percentage of the value of the assets which are realised or distributed or both, or - by reference to the time properly given by the trustee and his staff in attending to matters arising in the bankruptcy.

-It is for the committee (if there is one) to determine on which of these bases the remuneration is to be fixed, and if it is to be fixed as a percentage, to fix the percentage to be applied.
-Rule 6.138 says that in arriving at its decision the committee shall have regard to:
+It is for the committee (if there is one) to determine on which of these bases the remuneration is to be fixed, and if it is to be fixed as a percentage, to fix the percentage to be applied. rule 6.135 says that in arriving at its decision the committee shall have regard to:

-• the complexity (or otherwise) of the case;

-- any responsibility of an exceptional kind or degree which falls on the trustee in connection with the bankruptcy; - the effectiveness with which the trustee appears to be carrying out, or to have carried out, his duties; - the value and nature of the assets which the trustee has to deal with. - 4.2 If there is no committee, or the committee does not make the requisite determination, the trustee's remuneration may be fixed by a resolution of a meeting of creditors.
+- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the trustee in connection with the bankruptcy; - the effectiveness with which the trustee appears to be carrying out, or to have carried out, his duties; - the value and nature of the assets which the trustee has to deal with. - 4.2 If there is no committee, or the committee does not make the requisite determination, the trustee's remuneration may be fixed by a resolution of a meeting of creditors.
 The creditors must take account of the same matters as the committee would.
 A resolution specifying the basis on which the trustee is to be remunerated may be taken at the meeting which appoints the trustee.
-If the remuneration is not fixed in any of these ways, it will be in accordance with a scale set out in the Rules.
+If the remuneration is not fixed in any of these ways, it will be in accordance with the scale laid down for official receivers.